Shrinidhi857/SimpleDataAnalysisOnStartUps/README.md

 # SimpleDataAnalysisOnStartUps
 The Indian startup ecosystem has experienced remarkable growth over the past decade, becoming a hotbed of innovation and entrepreneurship.
+This data analysis project aims to delve into the landscape of Indian startups to identify the most preferred fields of operation and the distribution of startups across different states.
+By examining various datasets, we seek to uncover trends and patterns that highlight which sectors are attracting the most entrepreneurial activity and how this activity is geographically dispersed across India